zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/dsn/README.md

 Contains APIs to interact with datasets and members files on z/OS (using z/OSMF files REST endpoints).

-APIs located in methods package.
+APIs are located in the methods package.

 ## API Examples